polyfy/polylith/readme.md

 # Prompt

-The `poly` tool is a Java program (Clojure code compiled into Java bytecode) and it takes a couple of seconds or more (depending on how fast computer you have) to execute a command.
+The `poly` tool is a Java program (Clojure code compiled into Java bytecode) and it takes a couple of seconds or more to execute a command (depending on how fast computer you have).
 There is a way to execute commands instantly and that is to start an interactive prompt:
 ```
 poly prompt
 ```

-This will start the `poly` command in an interactive mode:
+This will start the `poly` command in an interactive mode with the same name as the workspace:
 ```
 example$>
 ```

-The prompt gets the same name as the workspace.
 From here we can execute any `poly` command, e.g.:
 ```
 example$> info
 ```